hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 appregistry/api/v3/services/Customizer/extensions?type=com.ibm.customizer.ui&path=files
 ```

-… which translates as “get all UI extensions registered for the
+This API request translates as “get all UI extensions registered for the
 Customizer service that apply to Files”.
 This should clarify why
 Customizer extensions must contain both a `type` and `path` value.
 One caveat to note with regard to the `path` value is the existence of